marcdhi/notate-extension/README.md

-# Web Notes AI Chrome Extension
+# Notate Agent Chrome Extension

-A Chrome extension that uses Claude AI to automatically generate study notes from web pages and save them to GitHub.
+A Chrome agent that uses Claude AI to automatically generate study notes from web pages and save them to GitHub.

 ## Installation & Setup